New to USSB?

 Q: Where are you?
 Where do I park?
 Can I get there by bus?

 We are at 1535 Santa Barbara St. on the corner of Arrellaga and right across from Alice Keck Park Memorial Gardens.
 You can find us on the map or consult a bus schedule.
 Most people find parking on the street nearby.
 There is a drop-off zone right in front on Santa Barbara Street and a few accessible spaces in La Paz alley.

 Q: When are your services, and what are they like?

-During most of the year we hold two services each Sunday morning at 9:15 and 11:10 a.m.; in July and August we hold one service at 10:00 a.m.
+During most of the year we hold two services each Sunday morning at 9:15 and 11:15 a.m.; during the summer we hold one service at 10:00 a.m.
 Our services usually include music, readings, reflections, and a sermon – although from time to time services may be very different and creative in form!
 Our ministers lead most services, and about once a month our services are hosted by members of the congregation or an invited speaker.

 Our Religious Education program happens during the first service at 9:15, and there is childcare at both services for kids 4 and under.
 Usually, the children start in the sanctuary with the adults for the first 15 minutes of the service

 Between services we have Middle Hour, when we gather in the courtyard for coffee, tea, and refreshments.

 Q: Can I bring my kids?